How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 TL;DR: Measuring the ROI of Public Speaking

-• Track KPIs covering audience engagement, lead generation, and brand authority
+• Track KPIs across audience engagement, lead generation and brand authority, not just attendance.

 More From Liam Sandford